AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/ssh-host-key-verification.md

 During **[!UICONTROL Save & Test]**, the system enrolls the SSH bastion host keys for your connection and stores them securely per connection.
 After enrollment, replication and tunneling only succeed when the live bastion host keys match the enrolled keys.

-This model improves security by blocking man-in-the-middle and unexpected host changes.
+This model improves security by blocking man-in-the-middle attacks and unexpected host changes.
 It also means that host key rotation, missing trust material, or infrastructure changes can surface as SSH host key errors on the connection instead of generic tunnel failures.

 >[!NOTE]
 >